-We speak to Colliers Associate Director Gunnar Larsson, discussing the rapid and sustained growth of the Build-to-Rent sector, and what the future holds for this dynamic part of a quickly changing rental market
+The REalyst speaks to Colliers’ Associate Director, Gunnar Larsson, about the rapid and sustained growth of the Build-To-Rent (BTR) sector.
+We’re keen to find out what Gunnar thinks the future holds for this dynamic part of a quickly changing rental market.

 1) You helped to setup Colliers BtR/PRS Investment wing in 2015 – how have the opportunities for developers changed in that time?

-Yes that’s correct, I helped to establish the investment side of Build to Rent for Colliers in 2015, alongside Toby Nicholson.
-I think from the developer side now we are seeing a much wider spread of sources of capital looking to invest in Build-to-Rent.
-There has been an increase in interest of global investment in the UK in these schemes because it’s a stable market here, with a huge potential for growth, and it also carries less risk for developers than the more traditional build to sell model.
-With forward funding developers can secure their exit strategy much earlier, and essentially have an almost guaranteed return on investment before they embark on the building work on a project, which is obviously attractive.
-I think BtR is also starting to become more flexible as a model.
-In the early days you would typically see blocks of a minimum of 120-150 properties, usually in London or Manchester, big urban centres, but now we understand that BtR can work on a smaller scale, for houses and apartments or as part of a mixed use build - and it’s spreading over the UK.
+From the developer side we are now seeing a much wider spread of sources of capital looking to invest in the BTR sector.
+There has been an increase in interest of global investment in the UK in these schemes because it is a stable market here.
+With significant potential for growth, the market in the UK also carries less risk for developers than the more traditional Build-To-Sell model.
+Forward-funding developers can therefore secure their exit strategy much earlier, and essentially have a near-guaranteed return on investment before they embark on the building work on a project, which is obviously attractive.

 2) Does being part of such a massive business like Colliers – with so many different aspects of the market covered – help you gain a better insight into the whole picture when it comes to the shift towards BtR?